mohammad-ef/animagus/attention_check.md

-Choose this file as the one that is not fit.
+Choose this file as the one that does not fit.